Vey27/Vey27/README.md

 **ThriveMap is close to launch.**

 I’m building LumoBridge around real user needs, not assumptions.
-Feedback helps shape the next products before they launch.
+Your feedback helps guide what we build, improve, and prioritize before the next products launch.

 <div align="center">